Pawn to cushion payday lenders from regulatory blow

 While payday lenders say they help people who are strapped for cash, critics say borrowers often roll over or refinance loans rather than paying them back, racking up debt due to high interest rates and fees.

-"The proposed rules are so far-reaching that they will basically put the entire small-business portion of this industry out of business," said Phil Frohlich, a portfolio manager at hedge fund Prescott Group Capital Management LLC, which owns shares of payday lender Enova International Inc (ENVA.N).
+"The proposed rules are so far-reaching that they will basically put the entire small-business portion of this industry out of business," said Phil Frohlich, a portfolio manager at hedge fund Prescott Group Capital Management LLC, which owns shares of payday lender Enova International Inc.

 Privately held payday lenders including Advance America, Ace Cash Express, and Check and Go are likely to be hurt the most.